quick-lint/quick-lint-js/plugin/emacs/README.md

 Flycheck plugin must be installed and configured in order for this plugin to
 work:

-* [Flycheck] - On the fly syntax checking for GNU Emacs 31 or newer
+* [Flycheck] - On the fly syntax checking, version 31 or newer

 ## Installation